Ard3ny/ard3ny.github.io/_posts/2023-06-28-Upgrade-GAMADV-XTD3-from-GAM.md

 -rw-r--r-- 1 root root 2394 May 30 08:02 oauth2service.json
 ```

-### 6. Update your project with/without local browser
+### 6. Update your project with/without a local browser
 > This is neccesarry becouse GAMADV-XTD3 uses some new APIs that GAM didnt and we need to allow them as wel.
 {: .prompt-info }